bmillham/djrq/INSTALL.md

 At this time, only 1 DJ database is supported, but the example does show more than one.
 This will work in the near future.

+One final step now.
+DJRQ uses tables in the Ampache database that do not exist in a normal Ampache database, so you will need to run a script to create those tables.

+A warning here, after runing this script, there is a possiblility that you will not be able to update Ampache to a newer version, as is may not recognize the database as an Ampache database.

+You will still be able to use your existing Ampache to update your database, it just won't upgrade anymore.
+(And that's probaby a good thing, as upgrading Ampache may also break IDJC!)

+To run the script, you will need to copy it up one directory:

+(djrq)brian@cyberman ~/www/djrq/DJRQ $ cp tools/create-extra-djrq-tables.py .

+Edit it for your database credentials.
+Look for this line:

+ampache_engine = create_engine('mysql+oursql://sqlalchemy:password@localhost/ampache1', echo=False, encoding='utf8')

+And change the user, password, host and database to match your setup.
+The syntax is: mysql+oursql://user:password@host/database

+Run the script:
+(djrq)brian@cyberman ~/www/djrq/DJRQ $ python create-extra-djrq-tables.py

 Now it's time to test things out!

 Make sure you still have your virtualenv active.